Psychotherapeutic Object Dynamics

 The action of contributing an object to a collective whose components produce a meaning greater than the individual’s alone.

-The action of touching an object either consciously or unconsciously when thinking or speaking about its meaning.
+The action of making physical contact with an object and any skin receptor – either consciously or unconsciously – when thinking or speaking about its meaning.
+(Not specific to engagement with hands)

 The action of permanently releasing an object from a state of highly associative ownership into a different place, or state of non-existence, with the intent of entirely removing it from its former association and personal ownership.

-The action of generating an original or newly-formed object as a means of experiencing and implementing the phases of the fundamental creative process.
+The action of generating an original or newly-formed object in any form as a means of experiencing and implementing the phases of the fundamental creative process.
+(Not specific to engagement with hands)